nichrishayes/cv/index.md

 __Research Assistant__

-*Participant data collection with computerized tasks and Eye-tracking hardware
+-Participant data collection with computerized tasks and Eye-tracking hardware

-*Behavioral and Eye-tracking data analysis
+-Behavioral and Eye-tracking data analysis

-*Present and lead discussion in weekly lab meetings
+-Present and lead discussion in weekly lab meetings

 <br>